OzymandiasThe2/SpotifyClone-Django/README.md

 If you made any changes to the models then you'll have to make migrations in order to update the db
   - ```./manage.py makemigrations```
   - ```./manage.py migrate```

+# License and Uses

+All code invovled with project are created by: Shriji Shah, Ryan Manzie, Noah Morin, Blake Whiting

+As this was made for a academic project, you cannot copy or plagiarize the code/images used.